Wrongful Death Attorney Atlanta

 In order for a person or another entity (like a medical professional) to be held legally accountable for the death, four factors must be present:

 - Negligence: The Plaintiff must show the court that the Defendant in question was negligent and that it was the Defendant’s clear negligence that caused the deceased’s death.
 Plaintiff is entitled to any damages.
 Your wrongful death attorney must show that the defendant was negligent and that their negligence resulted in a death.

 - Duty of care: Your lawyer must prove that the defendant had a duty of care, such as a doctor to a patient, a caregiver to someone in their charge, or the driver of a vehicle.
-The Plaintiff must show to the court that the Defendant owed a duty of care to the deceased individual.
-As an example, in the case of a car crash, the Plaintiff must show that the Defendant had a duty to comply with the Rules of the Road and drive carefully while operating an automobile.
+The Plaintiff must show to the court that the Defendant owed a duty of care to the deceased individual or a loved one.

 - Breach of duty: You must prove to the court that the defendant failed to live up to that duty, whether intentionally or through negligence.
 The Plaintiff has to prove that the Defendant violated the duty of care owed to the Plaintiff.

 - Causation: Finally, your wrongful death attorney in Atlanta must demonstrate beyond a reasonable doubt that the specific actions, or inaction, on the part of the defendant are what caused the death to occur.

 The Burden of Proof in a Wrongful Death Lawsuit

 The plaintiff’s estate, through their wrongful death attorney in Atlanta, is required to meet the legal standard of burden of proof before the court.